 Over the years, this festival has produced outstanding radish carvings that range from nativity scenes to replicas of famous paintings.

 Stick around while visiting Mexico through Christmas for parades and street dances if you want to witness it.
-It’s bizarre – but it’s also hilarious and totally endearing.
+It’s bizarre – but it’s also hilarious and endearing.

 See Related: Bizarre Foods To Try Before You Die